hashicorp/packer/website/source/docs/templates/engine.html.md

     each function will behave.
 -   `env` - Returns environment variables.
 See example in [using home variable](/docs/templates/user-variables.html#using-home-variable)
--   `generated` - This engine will allow you to access special variables that provide connection information and basic instance state information.
+-   `build` - This engine will allow you to access special variables that provide connection information and basic instance state information.
     Usage example:
     ```json
         {
           "type": "shell-local",
-          "environment_vars": ["TESTVAR={{ generated `PACKER_RUN_UUID`}}"],
+          "environment_vars": ["TESTVAR={{ build `PackerRunUUID`}}"],
           "inline": ["echo $TESTVAR"]
         },
     ```
-    Valid variables to request are: "ID", "Host", "Port", "User", "Password", "ConnType", "PACKER_RUN_UUID", "SSHPublicKey", "SSHPrivateKey", and
+    Valid variables to request are: "InstanceID", "CommunicatorHost", "CommunicatorPort", "CommunicatorUser", "CommunicatorPassword", "ConnType",
+    "PackerRunUUID", "CommunicatorPublicKey", and "CommunicatorPrivateKey".
-    "WinRMPassword", though obviously depending on which communicator you are using, some of these values may be empty.
-ID represents the vm being provisioned.
+    Depending on which communicator you are using, some of these values may be empty -- for example, the public and private keys are unique to the SSH communicator.
+InstanceID represents the vm being provisioned.
 For example, in Amazon it is the instance id; in digitalocean, it is the droplet id; in Vmware, it is the vm name.

+    For backwards compatability, `WinRMPassword` is also available through this engine, though it is no different than using the more general `Password`.

     This function is only for use within _provisioners_, and does not yet work if the provisioners are being used in conjunction with our chroot builders